NOED7I/muletter/README.md

     PORT=443 SSL_KEY=/etc/pathToSSL/ssl.key SSL_CERT=/etc/pathToSSL/ssl.cert npm start

-You can also use the SSL Self-Signed Certificates generated at each startup by defining your domain in DOMAIN :
+You can also use the SSL Self-Signed Certificates generated at each startup by defining your domain in SSL_DOMAIN :

-    PORT=443 DOMAIN=subdomain.domain.com npm start
+    PORT=443 SSL_DOMAIN=subdomain.domain.com npm start

 ## Manage Web API